TKbb

 In late 1950s Fablok was ordered to concentrate all resources on the manufacture of diesel locomotives, so further production of the 1U was transferred to the ZNTK (Railway Stock Repair Establishment) of Wrocław, where several conversion had been made earlier.
 Only seven machines were assembled there (together with their welded steam containers) between 1961 and 1967.
 It is worth mentioning here that the last machine from Wrocław (s/n 7/1967, boiler serial 211) was in fact the very last steam locomotive built in Poland.
 This historical machine was sold to a coking plant in Zabrze, to be withdrawn after only three years’ service in 1970; unfortunately, nobody thought of preserving it...

 Fireless locomotives – simple in operation, undemanding and reliable – remained in service for a long time, even almost until the end of the 20th century.
-Four 1Us have survived until today.
+Three 1Us have survived until today.
 Two (Fablok 4695/1956 and Fablok 4719/1957), previously used by a textile factory in Szczytno, have somehow escaped the cutter’s torch, although their original owners went bankrupt in the 1990s; beautifully restored, they were for a long time plinthed at the premises of the FS Favorit Furniture company.
 Their service designations, if there were any, are unknown.
-In December 2014 they were transferred to Warsaw, supposedly as a part of newly-organized Museum of Transport collection (which still has not opened).
-The latter was transferred to Gliwice in January 2016 and plinthed at the premises of Gliwicka Fabryka Wagonów (Gliwice Wagon Factory).
-According to lists available at www.holdys.pl/tomi/, two more Fablok-built 1Us still exist: 4698/1956 has survived in a poor condition at the premises of the former Wrocław gas plant, where it served until 2000 (!) as TKB/B 14813, and 4701/1956 is plinthed in Szczecin.
+In December 2014 they were transferred to Warsaw, supposedly as a part of newly-organized Museum of Transport collection (which, however, failed to open).
+The former was plinthed in 2017 near Czachówek Wschodni station at the premises of a private company.
+These were later abandoned and the engine dismantled and reduced to scrap.
+The latter was transferred to Gliwice in January 2016 and is currently plinthed at the premises of Gliwicka Fabryka Wagonów (Gliwice Wagon Factory).
+According to lists available at www.polskieparowozy.pl, two more Fablok-built 1Us still exist: 4698/1956 has survived in a poor condition at the premises of the former Wrocław gas plant, where it served until 2000 (!) as TKB/B 14813, and 4701/1956 is plinthed in Szczecin.

 As already mentioned, TKbb designation was in fact assigned to various fireless engines, including a number of old German locomotives taken over after WWII.
 Few details are available on their origin and subsequent service and their exact number is virtually impossible to estimate.
 According to a monographic article by Tomasz Roszak (SK vol. 7/2003 and vol. 8/2003), as early as in 1949 a brand-new 0-2-0 fireless engine was purchased from Henschel (s/n 27010/1949) for a coking plant.
 I have no information on its subsequent fate; further purchases from this manufacturer never followed, due to political rather than technical reasons.
 From this motley collection, four locomotives have survived until today.
 Borsig 8464/1912, once used by the Szczecin steelworks, can be seen at the Wolsztyn depot (designated TKb b4).
 Borsig 9690/1917, formerly operated by a power plant in Wrocław, is now exhibited at the Repty steam machines heritage park near Tarnowskie Góry.
 Two more, Orenstein & Koppel 2747/1908 and Hanomag 10282/1934, were operated by a textile plant in Żyrardów.
-The former was abandoned in Krzeszowice; in 2008 it was transferred to Chabówka and intended for refurbishment, but until now (mid-2017) no details have been revealed.
+The former was abandoned in Krzeszowice; in 2008 it was transferred to Chabówka and intended for refurbishment, but finally in June 2015 was transferred to Żyrardów and plinthed there.
+Its current condition is, however, rather poor.
 The latter can be seen at the Railway Museum in Warsaw.

 Main technical data